Minestom/minestom.net/docs/introduction.md

 The project Javadoc is currently hosted [here](https://minestom.github.io/Minestom/).
 Additionally, we do have a [Discord server](https://discord.gg/pkFRvqB) where you can ask anything you want.

-If you do not know how you landed here, Minestom is a complete rewrite of the Minecraft server software without any Mojang code.
+If you do not know how you landed here: Minestom is a complete rewrite of the Minecraft server software without any Mojang code.
 You can learn more about it [here](https://github.com/Minestom/Minestom).